 We accept simultaneous submissions, but please do ensure that you contact us immediately if your work is accepted elsewhere.
-If you have not heard from us within 30 days, then you can get in touch to enquire as to the status of your submission – though we won’t be able to confirm until after the deadline.
+If you have not heard from us within 30 days after the submission window closes, then you can get in touch to enquire as to the status of your submission.

 We do not accept translations or work that has been previously published in print or online.
 Only original unpublished work submitted by the author will be considered.
 No submissions by publishers, presses or agents please.